-Let students think about your challenge or problem.
+Let students think about challenges relevant for society.

 What are we looking for?

 Every academic year lots of students are working on projects during their studies at Ghent University.
 These enable them to have a positive impact on our society.

 We are looking for organizations who want to invest in the future by offering students valuable learning opportunities in a realistic context, in exchange for a fresh look on their problems.

 We make a distinction between wicked problems, challenges and assignments.
 Read more about each type below.

 Wicked problems allow student to dive deeper in the problem at hand and look for subproblems for which they can come up with new ideas and concepts.
 The end result can be different from the initial question.

 There might not be a concrete return for your organisation, but you encourage students to think about the topic.
 These problems can lead to solutions that the students can put in the market themselves.